Data Analytics

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-700 Professional Degree Policies.

-Students select to follow either the base program, which prepares them to design and deploy predictive analytics systems, or specialized options in Business Analytics or Marketing Analytics.
+Students select to follow either the base program, which prepares them to design and deploy predictive analytics systems, or specialized options in Business Analytics, Marketing Analytics, or Big Data Systems.
 The base program is available both in residence and online; the options are only available online.

 Required Courses